Well over a year since COVID-19 heavily disrupted our lives, we are slowly seeing a return to something more like a pre-COVID world.

 Example 2: Uni SA and the University of Wollongong reach out to students via WeChat

-Example 3: UNSW communicates their advantage
+Example 3: UNSW communicates its advantage

 Sinorbis helped UNSW get this campaign live in just three days!